TLC Singles Lunch

 That’s what the Trinity Lutheran Women believe.
 Each year they provide scholarships for kids in need.

-Quilts on Tuesdays – The TLC Love Ladies donated 105 quilts to Holidays & Heroes program in December 2019.
-Additionally, 65 were sold at the Holiday Bazaar, Nov.
-2, 2019.
-Though only gathering one day a week to quilt throughout the year, these amazing ladies created over 200 quilts given away or sold in 2019!
-Quilts were given to TLC graduates, children and adults being baptized at TLC, St Vincent de Paul warming centers, the Union Gospel Mission for Women & Children, Trinity Group Homes, Kootenai County Search & Rescue, local youth who were aging out of the Foster Care system.
+Quilts on Tuesdays Quilts are handmade and given to TLC graduates, children and adults baptized at TLC, St Vincent de Paul warming centers, the Union Gospel Mission for Women & Children, Trinity Group Homes, Kootenai County Search & Rescue, local youth who were aging out of the Foster Care system.
 Fabulous fabrics and/or funds to buy materials are always welcome!